PKChionh/karungguni_hyperledger/README.md

 ## How I built it

-This project was built with Hyperledger blockchain, and Angular as frontend, for the National Blockchain Challenge 2019 hackathon.
+This project was built with Hyperledger blockchain, and Angular as frontend, for the National Blockchain Challenge 2019 hackathon (nbc.devpost.com).

 ## Quick start